How To Get Toddler To Brush Teeth

 - Brush all over her body -- her arm, her ear.
 "Is this where I should brush?"

 9. Offering choices helps kids cooperate.
 To "finish up" her teeth, does she want her favorite stuffed animal or doll to brush, or a puppet?
 (Puppets make it easier for you to hold the toothbrush but she may prefer her doll.
 Of course, you can also offer her a choice between two puppets.)
 Hold the doll or puppet and let them "finish up" her mouth.
 Awkward, but it gets the job done.

 If she resists, don't get into a power struggle.
-Just "Play" toothbrushing the next day so she sees it is still on the agenda and gets a chance to work out some of her resistance.
-Then try some version of brushing the next night.
+Just "Play" toothbrushing a little bit using the games above -- for instance, brushing her elbow -- so she sees it is still on the agenda.
+This will also give her a chance to work out some of her resistance by giggling about your game.
+Then try again the following night.